Towards Practical Emotion Recognition: An Unsupervised Source-Free Approach for EEG Domain Adaptation: Introduction

 The target adaptation stage involves two training steps using unlabeled target data.
 In the first step, \textit{Dual-Loss Adaptive Regularization (DLAR)}, the model is trained to minimize classifier discrepancies on confident samples while aligning its predictions with the calculated pseudo-labels.
 This ensures the model produces consistent and reliable predictions.
 The second step, \textit{Localized Consistency Learning (LCL)}, enforces local consistency by encouraging reliable neighbors to produce similar predictions.
 To mitigate the influence of unreliable neighbors, we introduce a mechanism for identifying reliable neighbors based on both feature values and softmax probabilities.
 In the inference stage, we apply our recently proposed Prediction Confidence-aware Test-Time Augmentation (PC-TTA) \cite{imtiaz2025enhanced}, which selectively augments test samples based on predictive confidence, improving model prediction performance while minimizing computational costs.

-Our proposed method is evaluated on two widely used emotion recognition datasets, DEAP \cite{koelstra2011deap} and SEED \cite{zheng2015investigating}.
+Our proposed method is evaluated on three widely used emotion recognition datasets: DEAP \cite{koelstra2011deap}, SEED \cite{zheng2015investigating}, and DREAMER \cite{katsigiannis2017dreamer}.
 To assess its performance in cross-dataset settings, where distribution discrepancies are more pronounced due to differences in subject demographics and recording conditions, we conduct experiments by training the model on one dataset and evaluating it on the other.
 Since no SF-UDA methods currently exist for EEG emotion recognition, we compare our approach with four recent, open-source SF-UDA methods \cite{ragab2023source,zhao2023source,ahmed2023ssda,du2024generation} that are recognized for their high performance.
 This comparison is carried out by evaluating all methods on the same datasets used in our experiments.
-Our method outperforms all other methods by a significant margin, achieving accuracies of 58.99\% (SEED $\rightarrow$ DEAP) and 65.84\% (DEAP $\rightarrow$ SEED).
+Our method outperforms all others by a significant margin, achieving accuracies of 65.84\% (DEAP $\rightarrow$ SEED), 58.99\% (SEED $\rightarrow$ DEAP), 58.87\% (DEAP $\rightarrow$ DREAMER), and 67.08\% (SEED $\rightarrow$ DREAMER) for binary emotion classification, while also excelling in multi-class settings.

 The key contributions of this paper are as follows:

 (1) A novel source-free unsupervised domain adaptation (SF-UDA) method is introduced for EEG-based emotion recognition, an area where SF-UDA has not previously been applied.